In ‘Oppenheimer,’ Christopher Nolan builds a thrilling, serious blockbuster for adults

 The weather also “did what it needed to do, as per history,” Murphy said, as the wind picked up and whipped around the set.

-“I’m rumored to be very lucky with the weather and it’s not the case.
-It’s just that we decide to shoot whatever the weather,” Nolan said.
-“In the case of the Trinity test, it was essential, central to the story that this big storm rolls in with tremendous drama.
-And it did.
-That really made the sequence come to life.”

-He added: “The extremity of it put me very much in the mindset of what it must have been like for these guys.
-It really felt like we were out in it.”
+“The extremity of it put me very much in the mindset of what it must have been like for these guys.
+It really felt like we were out in it,” Nolan said.

-“When you’re making a movie, I feel like you’re on the inside looking out,” Blunt said.
-“It’s really overwhelming to see it reflected back at you, especially one of this magnitude. … I just felt like my breastplate was going to shatter, it was so intense.”

-The hope is that when “Oppenheimer” is unleashed on the world, audiences will be as invested and will seek it out on the biggest screen they can find.
+The hope is that when “Oppenheimer” is unleashed on the world, audiences will seek it out on the biggest screen they can find.
 The film has a run in IMAX theaters around the country, not something often afforded serious-minded, R-rated movies in the middle of the busy summer season.
-But this is also the essential Nolan impossibility.
-As more and more auteurs have had to compromise — to either go smaller or team with streamers to get the kind of budget they might once have had at studios, like even Ridley Scott and Martin Scorsese have had to do this year — Nolan continues to make his movies on the grandest scale.
+But this is also the essential Nolan impossibility: As more auteurs have had to compromise, Nolan continues to make his movies on the grandest scale.

 “Each of his films has been revolutionary in their own way,” Murphy said.
 “It’s an event every time he releases a film, and rightly so.”